GLOBAL MARKETS-Stocks, sterling rise on long-awaited Brexit deal

 Wall Street rose as upbeat earnings from Netflix and Morgan Stanley affirmed a strong start to the U.S. reporting season, while the dollar fell against the euro as the common currency got a lift on the long-awaited Brexit deal.

-But the Irish border riddle remained a sticking point for Northern Ireland's Democratic Unionist Party (DUP), which withheld its backing and created doubt among investors.
+But the Irish border riddle remained a Brexit sticking point for Northern Ireland's Democratic Unionist Party (DUP), which withheld its backing for the deal with the EU and created doubt among investors.

 "Where there is a will, there is a deal - we have one!" said European Commission President Jean-Claude Juncker as the news broke from Brussels.

-Sterling, the key gauge of Brexit sentiment all along, jumped as much as a 1% against the dollar, putting it on course for its best six-day gain in more than 30 years before the doubts and grumbles set in.
+Sterling, the key gauge of Brexit sentiment, jumped as much as a 1% against the dollar, putting it on course for its best six-day gain in more than 30 years before the doubts and grumbles set in.

-Market optimism faltered when the Northern Ireland party said it could not support the agreement, torpedoing hopes of a smooth passage through parliament.
+But market optimism faltered when the Northern Ireland party said it could not support the agreement.

-European shares edged lower as fading optimism over the Brexit deal was offset by strong earnings from Sweden's Ericsson.
+European shares edged lower, even as fading optimism over the Brexit deal was offset by strong earnings from Sweden's Ericsson.

 France's CAC 40 index .FCHI eased 0.4% after hitting a fresh 12-year high earlier, while Germany's DAX .GDAXI closed down 0.1%, though near its strongest level in over a year.